GoogleCloudPlatform/cloud-hackathons/faq/howto-author-hack.md

     - Example: A VM image with Visual Studio or ML tools pre-installed.
     - Example: A Terraform template and/or script that builds out an environment that saves time on solving a challenge
 - Scripts/templates/etc for some challenges that can be shared with attendees if they get really stuck
-    - Example: If challenges 1 through 3 build something (i.e. an ARM template) that is needed for challenge 4, you could “give” a stuck team the template so they could skip to challenge 4.
+    - Example: If challenges 1 through 3 build something (i.e. a GKE cluster) that is needed for challenge 4, you could “give” a stuck team the scripts so they could skip to challenge 4.

-If your hack provides Coach Solutions with code, templates, etc, it is recommended that you publish those resources as part of your hack's contents.

 > **NOTE:** This content is NOT intended for hack attendees to see before or during a hack event.
 The content IS available publicly and thus an attendee can and WILL find it if they are determined enough.
 It is important to stress to the attendees that they should not cheat themselves out of an education by looking at the solutions.